Dark5t4r/cracker/README.md

-# cracker
-Cracker for crack accounts facebook
+This script for crack accounts facebook.